edgelesssys/contrast/coordinator/README.md

 The Coordinator is the central service in a Contrast deployment.
 It exposes an API to set manifests and to get the history of manifests, and it verifies workloads according to the current manifest.
-The below diagram shows how the Coordinator packages interact in the enterprise version.
+The below diagram shows how the Coordinator packages interact.

 ```mermaid
 graph TB